aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.285.0 (2018-05-21 20:17 UTC)
+* CloudFormation (3.3.11.0)
+	* 1) Filtered Update for StackSet based on Accounts and Regions: This feature will allow flexibility for the customers to roll out updates on a StackSet based on specific Accounts and Regions.
+2) Support for customized ExecutionRoleName: This feature will allow customers to attach ExecutionRoleName to the StackSet thus ensuring more security and controlling the behavior of any AWS resources in the target accounts.

 ### 3.3.284.0 (2018-05-18 20:27 UTC)
 * IoT (3.3.11.0)
 	* We are releasing DeleteJob and DeleteJobExecution APIs to allow customer to delete resources created using AWS IoT Jobs.